Tommy Thompson: Later political involvement

+Thompson served as a delegate to the 2024 Republican National Convention (held in Milwaukee), and delivered a speech at the convention.
+Thompson claimed that it was the twelfth consecutive Republican convention to which he had been a delegate.
+In the 2024 presidential election, Thompson once again endorsed Trump, and sent Trump's campaign advice on campaigning in Wisconsin.
+Thompson also campaigned alongside Trump in Wisconsin.

+President of the University of Wisconsin System (2020–22)

 In the fall of 2019, incumbent University of Wisconsin System President Ray Cross announced his intention to retire.
 This kicked off a search by the University of Wisconsin System Board of Regents to find his successor.
 In what was seen as a flawed candidate search, complicated by the COVID-19 pandemic in Wisconsin, the board initially was poised to offer the position to University of Alaska System President Jim Johnsen.
 Johnsen was ultimately forced to withdraw amidst vocal opposition from University of Wisconsin System faculty and students.
 A week later, after closed-door sessions, the board named Thompson as the interim president.
 Thompson served nearly two years as interim president before announcing in January 2022 that he would step down, effective March 18, 2022.